devzahirul/swift_hilt/README.md

 Macro Pitfalls and Current Limits
 - `@Provides` supports zero‑parameter static functions in MVP.
 For functions with parameters, register via runtime or wait for parameter support.
-- Qualifiers in macros are supported for `@Provides` and `@Binds`, but not yet on `@Injectable` parameters.
-Use runtime resolution inside factories when qualifiers are needed.
+- Qualifiers in macros are supported for `@Provides` and `@Binds`.
+Parameter‑level qualifiers in `@Injectable` initializers are not parsed yet; use separate qualified providers and request them by type+qualifier when constructing.
 - `@Binds` requires `@Injectable` on the implementation so the synthesized `init(resolver:)` exists.
 - `@Component(modules:)` accepts modules and any types that provide a `__register(into:)` (e.g., from `@Module` or `@Binds`).